Earth lodge: Reconstructions and preservation

-Use by the Mississippian culture
+Mississippian culture

-A number of major Mississippian culture mound centers have identified earth lodges, either beneath (i.e. preceding) mound construction or as a mound-top building.
-Sequential constructions, collapses, and rebuilding of earth lodges seems to be part of the mechanism of construction for certain mounds (including the mound at Town Creek Indian Mound and some of the mounds at the Ocmulgee National Monument).
-In Kanabec County, Minnesota, the Groundhouse River flows through such a center.
-According to Newton H. Winchell in The Aborigines of Minnesota, the river was named for the earth lodges of the Hidatsa, who lived in the area before being driven westward to the Missouri River by the Sioux.
-The Hidatsa lived in wooden huts, covered with earth.
+A number of major Mississippian culture mound centers have yielded earth lodge-type ceremonial structures, either beneath (i.e. preceding) mound construction or as mound-top buildings.
+The most fully documented examples are at Ocmulgee National Monument in Georgia.
+The relationship, if any, between these southeastern structures and the Plains dwellings is unclear.
+Sequential construction, collapse, and rebuilding of earth lodges appears to have been part of the mechanism of mound construction at sites including Town Creek Indian Mound and some of the mounds at Ocmulgee.

+In Kanabec County, Minnesota, the Groundhouse River was named for the earth lodges of the Hidatsa, who lived in the area before being driven westward to the Missouri River by the Sioux.